MaxWindt/translation/README.md

     ```

-5. Open VLC go to: "Network" (at the bottom), paste the adress, tap on "Open Network Stream"
+5.1. *iOS:* Open VLC, go to "Network" at the bottom, paste the adress, tap on "Open Network Stream".
+5.2. *Android:* Open VLC, go to "More" at the bottom, + Stream, paste the address, submit.
 6. If audio has more than 5 sec delay -> Move playback position all the way to the front
 <p align="center">
          <img height="500" src="https://github.com/MaxWindt/translation/assets/86522026/70445e04-5c9b-490f-bd24-a36da3452c74" />  <img height="500" src="https://github.com/MaxWindt/translation/assets/86522026/71539e88-acc8-4a08-b6eb-a4afcd935dfa" /> <img height="500" src="https://github.com/MaxWindt/translation/assets/86522026/d46e4beb-d423-4968-abb1-d4d70b4d6d72" />